 eCommerce professionals have been investing in optimizing website speed for some time now.
 Website speed impacts the customer experience and therefore revenue, especially on mobile.
 Every second delay in page load has been found to cut conversions by seven percent.
 But, everyone knows that.
-What is less well known, though, is the impact that website speed has on your entire digital strategy, from visibility to traffic to conversions and revenue.
+What is less well known, though, is the impact that website speed has on your entire digital strategy, from SEO to traffic to conversions and revenue.

-Google has gone beyond algorithmic changes to stress the role of site speed.
+Google has gone beyond algorithmic changes to stress the role of mobile site speed.
 The search giant has invested in developing tools to facilitate and measure website speed optimization, including Accelerated Mobile Pages (AMP), the Impact Calculator, and Mobile Speed Scorecard.
 And with 58% of the searches and 65% of the ad revenue coming from mobile, Google’s mobile-focus isn’t going anywhere, so eCommerce executives would be wise to follow suit and invest in optimizing page load times.

-Website speed and search traffic
+Mobile website speed and search traffic

-Since July 2018, mobile site speed is officially a determining factor in website ranking, with faster websites enjoying higher ranking, and therefore higher visibility, than slower sites.
+Since July 2018, mobile site speed is officially a determining factor in website ranking, with faster websites enjoying higher ranking, and therefore higher visibility than slower sites.
 Nearly half of the traffic to retailer websites comes from organic search.
 Add to that the fact that two-thirds of the clicks on organic search results go to the first five results on the pages, and you understand that changes in search ranking have dramatic effects for eCommerce.

 According to Forrester, websites with faster-loading mobile pages (i.e. such as accelerated mobile pages) see a 10% year-over-year increase in search traffic.
 Another study, conducted by Stone Temple, found that the eCommerce websites see larger SEO gains from website speed optimization, driving a 32.1% lift in organic traffic from accelerated mobile pages.

-At Moovweb, we are seeing our customers continuously rise in SEO rank and organic traffic volumes thanks to speed improvements powered by the Moovweb XDN.
+At Moovweb, we are seeing our customers continuously rise in SEO rank and organic traffic volumes thanks to mobile speed improvements powered by the Moovweb XDN.
 For example, an IR200 home decor retailer upgraded their experience to a progressive web app running on the XDN and saw a 40.41% lift in mobile organic traffic in the first six months on the Moovweb plaftform, compared to six months prior.

 Using Spyfu, we analyzed changes in search ranking of faster and slower IR100 websites in the eight months before and after Google’s Speed Update.
 We then compared those findings to the SEO wins seen among equivalent retailers on the Moovweb platform to detect the extent that sub-second page loads have on search rankings.